Author: Edward Conard

 Harvard economist Robert Barro estimates that the current administration’s extension of unemployment benefits from 26 weeks to 99 weeks has increased unemployment from 6.8 percent to 9.5 percent.
 Outrageous government spending will only put future generations at risk, especially those future risk takers forced to pay draconian taxes because the previous generation failed to have them in mind.

-Prior to the Financial Crisis, the United States economy was operating at almost full capacity.
-Employment was at a near low of 4.6 percent and the S&P 500 was climbing towards 1,565.
+Before the Financial Crisis, the United States economy was operating at almost full capacity.
+Employment was at a near low of 4.6 percent, and the S&P 500 was climbing towards 1,565.
 Productivity gains and a healthy appetite for risk spurred innovation that bred Google, Facebook, and Amazon.
 The rest of the world in the meantime slowed their work effort and ushered in an era economic ambivalence.

 A healthy trade deficit has allowed the U.S. to innovate and put risk-averse short term capital to work.
 Moving manufacturing labor costs offshore freed up capital space and reshuffled domestic unskilled labor to more useful services.
 The trade deficit also eliminated capacity constraints that would have forced the U.S. to decrease investment due to increased consumption.

-To get the U.S. economy back on track policymakers must understand the structural changes that should be adopted to spur investment and risk taking.
-Thoughtful immigration policy, lower marginal tax rates, cutting back regulation that do not create opportunity, and reducing entitlement spending are all ways to get the United States back on track.
+To get the U.S. economy back on track policymakers must understand the structural changes that should be adopted to spur investment and risk-taking.
+Thoughtful immigration policy, lower marginal tax rates, cutting back regulation that does not create opportunity, and reducing entitlement spending are all ways to get the United States back on track.
 “If there was ever a time to step up and make the right choice, this it.”

 Britt always taught us Titans that Wisdom is Cheap, and principal can find treasure troves of the good stuff in books.
 We hope only will also express their thanks to the Titans if the book review brought wisdom into their lives.